 In addition to studies of acute and chronic stressors, research has also examined SES, of central interest to demography and social epidemiology in the study of health disparities.
-Miller and his colleagues (2009) examined why children's SES affects health outcomes (such as indicators of cardiovascular disease) in adulthood.
+Miller and his colleagues (2009) examined why children's SES is associated with health (such as indicators of cardiovascular disease) decades later, in adulthood.
 Once again, and consistent with the two-stage historiography, this study began with epidemiological observations suggesting that low SES in childhood predicts coronary heart disease throughout adulthood even among people who attain high levels of SES later in life (Kittelson et al., 2006).
-Miller et al. suggest that early adversity increases the likelihood of a "defensive phenotype" characterized by exaggerated biological response to stress, including inflammatory response.
-As stressors accumulate in the life course, individuals with this defensive phenotype will be more prone to inflammatory diseases, including some types of cardiovascular and respiratory diseases and cancers.
+They suggest that early adversity increases the likelihood of a "defensive phenotype," the hallmark of which is exaggerated biological response (e.g., inflammation) to stressors.
+As stressors accumulate in the life course, people with this defensive phenotype will be increasingly prone to inflammatory diseases, including, for example, some types of cardiovascular and respiratory.

-Consistent with this model, the authors observe that, controlling present SES, low SES during childhood (as indicated by parents' occupations during the child's first five years of life) was associated with several transcriptional patterns consistent with a defensive phenotype at about age 34.
-These findings imply that early socioeconomic experiences result in durable programming of the stress response system.
-Although the use of occupational prestige to indicate "adversity" deserves further consideration, the empirical findings raise the possibility that early experiences are capable of enduring biological programming (by way of transcription) in response to social circumstances.
+Consistent with this model, the authors observed that, controlling present SES, low SES during childhood (as indicated by parents' occupations during the child's first five years of life) was associated with several transcriptional patterns that imply a defensive phenotype at about age 34.
+These findings suggest that early socioeconomic experiences result in durable programming of the stress response system.
+As Shanahan and Hofer (2011, p.
+143) observe, "although the use of occupational prestige to indicate 'adversity' deserves further consideration, the empirical findings raise the possibility that early experiences are capable of enduring biological programming (by way of transcription) in response to social circumstances."
 The potential importance of early SES was likewise suggested by research showing that SES at age two was associated with the expression of GR mRNA during adolescence, a relationship that was not moderated by current SES (Miller and Chen, 2007).
-The authors conclude that "low SES operates most potently during this period [of early childhood] of immune-system priming...in a way that favors the emergence of a pro-inflammatory phenotype" (p.
+The authors conclude that "low SES operates most potently during this period [of early childhood] of immune-system priming . . . in a way that favors the emergence of a proinflammatory phenotype" (p.
 408).

 Two additional studies support the hypothesis that low SES early in life is associated with genetic transcription patterns consistent with G insensitivity and add nuance to this basic pattern.
-Chen et al. (2011) examined gene expression profiles among adults who grew up in low SES households but experienced either high or low maternal warmth.
-The results suggested that low-SES children with warm mothers showed reduced bioinformatic indications of pro-inflammatory transcription factor activity (NF-kB) and immune activating transcription factor activity (AP-1) compared to those who were low in SES early in life but experienced low maternal warmth.
+Chen et al. (2011) examined gene expression profiles among adults who grew up in low-SES households but experienced either high or low maternal warmth.
+The results suggested that low-SES children with warm mothers showed reduced bioinformatic indications of pro-inflammatory transcription factor activity and immune activating transcription factor activity compared to those who were low in SES early in life but experienced low maternal warmth.
 In other words, high maternal warmth served as a protective factor for children from low SES households with respect to transcription patterns related to immune response and inflammation.
 Consistent with Miller and Chen (2007), they also reported that current SES did not alter this pattern of findings.